bparanj/crystal/programming/rag/learning-plan.md

 1. **Sequence-to-Sequence Architecture**:
    - **Definition**: A neural network architecture designed to transform one sequence into another sequence.
-   - **Components**: Encoder and decoder networks¹.
+   - **Components**: Encoder and decoder networks.

 2. **Encoder**:
    - **Function**: Processes the input sequence and encodes it into a fixed-length context vector (also known as the hidden state).
-   - **Types**: Typically implemented using Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM) networks, Gated Recurrent Units (GRUs), or Transformer encoders².
+   - **Types**: Typically implemented using Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM) networks, Gated Recurrent Units (GRUs), or Transformer encoders.

 3. **Decoder**:
    - **Function**: Takes the context vector from the encoder and generates the output sequence one element at a time.
-   - **Types**: Similar to encoders, decoders can be implemented using RNNs, LSTMs, GRUs, or Transformer decoders².
+   - **Types**: Similar to encoders, decoders can be implemented using RNNs, LSTMs, GRUs, or Transformer decoders.

 4. **Attention Mechanism**:
    - **Definition**: A technique that allows the decoder to focus on different parts of the input sequence at each step of the output generation.
-   - **Purpose**: Helps to overcome the bottleneck problem of fixed-length context vectors by providing a dynamic context³.
+   - **Purpose**: Helps to overcome the bottleneck problem of fixed-length context vectors by providing a dynamic context.

 5. **Training Techniques**:
    - **Teacher Forcing**: A training strategy where the actual output sequence is fed into the decoder during training instead of the predicted output.
-   - **Loss Functions**: Commonly used loss functions include cross-entropy loss for classification tasks⁴.
+   - **Loss Functions**: Commonly used loss functions include cross-entropy loss for classification tasks.

 6. **Applications**:
    - **Machine Translation**: Translating text from one language to another.
    - **Text Summarization**: Generating a concise summary of a longer text.
-   - **Dialogue Systems**: Creating conversational agents that generate responses based on input queries⁵.
+   - **Dialogue Systems**: Creating conversational agents that generate responses based on input queries.

 These concepts form the foundation for understanding and working with seq2seq models in various NLP tasks.